splineops/splineops/docs/user-guide/02_resize.rst

 The `resize` function in the `splineops` library enables the resizing (scaling) of N-dimensional data arrays through advanced spline-based methods [1]_, [2]_, [3]_.

-Three resizing methods are available.
+Three resizing methods are available:

 - Standard Interpolation: Smooth, continuous interpolation.
 - Least-Squares Projection: Optimal resizing with minimal approximation error.
 Slower than standard interpolation but with better interpolation quality.
 It requires 64-bit float precision.